 Pro tip: Before you purchase a premium plugin, we suggest undertaking a free trial to see if the plugin works for your website or not.
-Always use the free plugin version first prior to making a purchase.
-Here’s a useful guide on some of the best and free marketing plugins for WordPress sites.
+Like always, you can hire a WordPress plugin developer to create a plugin for you that is exclusively compatible with your site.

 Keeping these pointers in mind, small businesses can build a website that will end up costing them between $300 to $1000 a year.
 The total cost to develop a WordPress website depends on the premium functionalities and features you choose.

 What’s the Cost of Developing a WordPress Website for eCommerce?